Rose Media and Entertainment: History

 Rose Video was founded in 1986 by Phiraphon Montphichit as a video rental business.
 The name of the company was inspired by Oraphan's nickname.

 The company later changed its name to Rose Media & Entertainment.
-In 2000, Rose Media started licensing Japanese TV series, both animated and live-action for the Thai market, flourishing in the late 2000s.
+In 2000, Rose Media started licensing Japanese TV series, both animated and live-action, for the Thai market, flourishing in the late 2000s.
 Notable series that were licensed by Rose Media & Entertainment include Doraemon, Naruto, Reborn!, Bleach, Sgt.
 Frog, Hunter x Hunter, and Attack on Titan.
 The final Rose Media license was Attack On Titan and lost revenue caused several anime licenses to be cancelled in 2017.
 Today, the company focuses on idol music business and it later established a sub-company called BNK48 Office or Independent Artist Management.

 Currently, Rose Media & Entertainment specializes in distribution of music (usually Thai country music) and film.

-GangCartoon Channel
+Gang Cartoon Channel

-On September 23, 2008, Rose Media & Entertainment launched the GangCartoon Channel, a 24-hour cable channel devoted to animated programs based on the GangCartoon programming block, which was shown on Thai Channel 5 on weekends from 6:30 to 9:30am.
+On September 23, 2008, Rose Media & Entertainment launched the Gang Cartoon Channel (แก๊งการ์ตูนแชนเนล), a 24-hour cable channel devoted to animated programs based on the Gang Cartoon programming block, which was shown on Thai Channel 5 on weekends from 6:30 to 9:30am.
 The channel ceased airing in 2017.